BDC Hamburger Icon

 graphic of a businessperson typing on a keyboard with lots of computer tabs behind them

-Big data refers to the process of analyzing large and varied amounts of data in great detail to expose specific information, like market trends, customer preferences, hidden patterns and unknown correlations.
-It allows you to make informed decisions on the dimensions of your expansion.
+Big data refers to the process of analyzing large and varied amounts of data in great detail to expose specific information, such as market trends, customer preferences, hidden patterns and unknown correlations.
+When scaling a business, big data insights can help you make informed decisions about your expansion’s dimensions.

 A comprehensive understanding of big data and its usage can help you avoid losses and make better decisions for your business scaling and growth.
 It can also be valuable for identifying and eliminating underlying bottlenecks in your operations, thereby increasing internal efficiency.

-No matter how prepared you feel, any change in an organization will require a period of adjustment for the rest of your team.
-Give them time to recognize the need for change and accept the challenges that this opportunity provides.
-More importantly, they need time to understand their roles in the bigger picture of your company’s plans to scale and figure out how they can make the most of their skill sets and add value to the business’s new direction.
-Make sure to consider adjustment protocols and allocate a reasonable time period for such adjustments in your scaling plans and process.
+No matter how prepared you feel, organizational change necessitates an adjustment period for your team.
+Give them time to recognize the need for change and accept the challenges of your upscaling opportunities.
+More importantly, they need time to understand their roles in the bigger picture of your company’s plans and determine how to use their skills to add value to the business’s new direction.
+Consider adjustment protocols and allocate a reasonable time for such adjustments in your scaling plans and process.

 Large corporations usually have change leaders in place to determine practical plans and execute systematic implementation.
 Predicting the pace of your company’s adaptation to change will require an in-depth understanding of your team.
-Sometimes the best way is to consult and negotiate with your staff on your plans to scale.
-Welcome feedback and concerns from them, encouraging open channels of communication to better understand their points of view.
-This will help you anticipate their adjustment pace and garner their support in your expansion.
+Sometimes, the best way is to consult and negotiate with your staff on your plans to scale.
+Welcome their ideas and concerns (whether during meetings or via anonymous feedback channels) to better understand their points of view, anticipate their adjustment pace and garner their support in your expansion.

-One opportunity that comes with scaling operations is the ability to identify weak links in your organization.
-While it’s important to consider your team’s feedback and opinions about when and how you should scale, it’s equally important to monitor their performance while the scaling takes place.
-Scaling up with a team that’s highly resistant to change or incompetent isn’t likely to result in much progress; it could actually be counterproductive.
+Upscaling gives you a chance to identify strong team members and weak links in your organization.
+While it’s important to consider your team’s feedback and opinions about when and how you should scale, monitoring their performance amid the expansion is equally important.
+Trying to scale up with a team that’s highly resistant to change or working with people who lack essential skills may be counterproductive.

-Getting to know your team better will provide insights into your people’s capacities, skills and character that can be useful for making decisions about the company’s future and maximizing your growing organization’s potential.
-By having a clear understanding of your people, organizational values and customers’ expectations, you’ll be in a better position to decide when to scale and how to go about it.
-Gathering anonymous feedback can be a powerful tool for this.
+Getting to know your team better will provide insights into your employees’ capacities, skills and character and help you make better decisions about the company’s future as you try to maximize your growing organization’s potential.
+By understanding your people, organizational values and customers’ expectations clearly, you’ll be better positioned to decide when to scale and how to proceed.

 7. Hire dependable managers.